 This will enable you to search for CAIA specific roles globally.

-The Role: The associate analyst's (AA) job is one of supporting analysts who rate financial institutions.
-The successful applicant will be involved in assisting analysts in all aspects of the rating process, including monitoring rated institutions and developments in the financial sector, assisting lead analysts with analysis and modelling, as well as the preparation of publications and rating committee packages.
+The associate analyst's (AA) job is one of supporting lead analysts who rate financial institutions.
+The successful applicant will be involved in assisting analysts in all aspects of the rating process, including monitoring rated institutions and developments in the financial sector, assisting lead analysts with credit analysis, as well as the preparation of publications and rating committee packages.
 The job also involves establishing effective relationships internally and contributing to the overall success of the team in meeting its targets.
 All duties performed under full supervision and guidance from the lead analyst and managing director.

 Responsibilities: Ratings Quality and Transparency

-Monitor and advise lead analysts of potential credit implications of developments at rated financial institutions, and in the financial sector more broadly
+Monitor and advise lead analysts of potential credit implications of developments at rated financial institutions and in the financial sector in and outside of Japan

 Support lead analyst by preparing research publications, rating committee presentations and client presentations.
-This may include gathering data, undertaking financial analysis, preparing graphs and contributing written analysis
+This may include gathering data, undertaking financial analysis, preparing graphs and drafting written analysis

 Liaise with Moody's Financial Data team on the preparation of financial statements, as well as other factual publications

-Compile and maintain peer comparisons, industry statistics and graphs, bond prices and spreads relevant to portfolio
+Compile and maintain peer comparisons, industry statistics and graphs relevant to portfolio

 Perform administrative tasks for, among other things, rating committees, portfolio reviews and time-sensitive projects